Get ready as two of our state’s four major pro sports teams suit up once again.

 A cold reality is the Pistons are unlikely to be in the playoff hunt.

 One reason that they struggled last season was inexperience.
 The club’s core is still among the league’s youngest.
-And they allowed a gaudy 119 points per game – which is indefensible.

 The Pistons’ lack of perimeter shooting has been a persistent problem and could ultimately be their undoing.